gibbslab/G2F/README.md

 g2f : Find and Fill Gaps in Metabolic Networks
 ======
 The **g2f** package was designed as a tool to find and fill gaps in metabolic networks.
+For a given metabolic network, this package finds the gaps (metabolites not produced or not consumed in any other reaction), and fills it from the stoichiometric reactions of a reference metabolic reconstruction using a weighting function.
+Also the option to download the set of gene-associated stoichiometric reactions for a specific organism from the KEGG database <http://www.genome.jp/kegg/> is available.

 Install:
 --------
 This package required R version 2.10 or higher.
 If you are using an older version of R you will be prompted to upgrade when you try to install the package.